Turkey Property Buying Process

 Your passport details are required to purchase a Turkish property along with a local tax number.
 We will take you to the tax office to obtain a local tax number.
 Your tax number is also required to open your bank account in Turkey, we advise you to open a Turkish Lira (TL) account and a Great British Pounds (GBP) account.
 You will also need a minimum of two recent photographs (4cm x 6cm); you can get them in Turkey, but it may be useful to have them taken before you travel to Turkey.

 Do We Need A Lawyer To Buy A Property In Turkey?

 Although it is not compulsory to use a real estate lawyer to buy a Turkish property, we strongly recommend you do.
 We have a panel of independent Turkish lawyers should you choose to use one based both in Turkey and the UK.
-A lawyer will typically charge from £550 plus (KDV) VAT for their services, to this you need to add the purchase tax 3% on the declared value of your property in Turkey (Increased from 3.3% to 4% in September 2012 & decreased from 4% to 3% in 2017), accommodation tax, water and electricity connections charges, notary fee and translation fees.
+A lawyer will typically charge from £550 plus (KDV) VAT for their services, to this you need to add the purchase tax 3% on the declared value of your property in Turkey (Increased from 3.3% to 4% in September 2012 & decreased from 4% to 3% in 2017), however, the purchase tax increased again and it is currently 4%.
+Accommodation tax, water and electricity connections charges, notary fee and translation fees.
 Depending on the value of your property you should typically allow 8 to 10% for all these fees and costs.
 Ask for a quote from a lawyer before you use them.